 KELLY HUCKER

-I’m a classic ‘jack of all trades’ when it comes to storytelling.
+I’m a bit of a ‘jack of all trades’ when it comes to storytelling:

 Oh, and I also like to draw.